 This paper investigates the automatic derivation of procedural textures for 3D surfaces using genetic programming technology.
 Genetic programming is a machine learning paradigm inspired by Darwinian evolution.
 Populations of computer programs are bred until a program solving some problem of interest is eventually evolved.
 We use genetic programming to evolve populations of 3D texture formulae.
-The approach is similar to previous work in 2D procedural texture evolution [3][9][13].
+The approach is similar to previous work in automated 2D procedural texture evolution [1][10][15][22][31].
 The main enhancement necessary for evolving effective 3D textures is to incorporate surface information into texture formulae.
-The texture language implemented in our experiments includes provision for surface coordinates, surface orientation (normal direction), and surface gradient (normal deviation).
+Our texture language includes provision for surface coordinates, surface orientation (normal direction), and surface gradient (normal deviation).
 As in 2D texture evolution, a target texture is used for training purposes.
 Surface points on an example model rendered with the target texture are manually sampled.
 These sample points are then used as a training set by the genetic programming system.
 The goal is to evolve a 3D texture whose colour rendering on 3D surface components is as similar as possible to that in the target texture.